London Bridge stabbings 'declared a terrorist incident,' UK police say

-LONDON -- British police shot a man on London Bridge in the heart of Britain's capital on Friday after a stabbing that left several people wounded.
+LONDON -- Police shot dead a man suspected of stabbing several people near London Bridge on Friday in what detectives declared a terrorist incident.

-Police say the stabbings and shooting at London Bridge has been declared a "terrorist incident."
+The Metropolitan Police said "a number" of people were wounded but gave no information on the number or their conditions.

-The Metropolitan Police's Assistant Commissioner Neil Basu says the suspect who died was wearing a hoax explosive vest.
+The force's counterterrorism chief, Neil Basu, said the suspect was feared to be wearing a bomb vest but it turned out to be "a hoax explosive device."

-Police have said say several people have stabbed, though it was not immediately clear how many people were hurt nor the extent of their injuries.
-Basu did not address the number of injured in his statement Friday.
+Basu said officers were keeping "an open mind as to any motive."

+The violence erupted two-and-a-half years after a van and knife attack in the same area in which eight people died.

+The police force said officers were called just before 2 p.m. "to a stabbing at premises near to London Bridge," which links the city's business district with the south bank of the River Thames.

 Scores of police, some armed with submachine guns, rushed to the scene, ushering bemused office workers and tourists out of an area packed with office buildings, banks, restaurants and bars.
-Workers in office blocks in the area were told to stay inside.
+Staff in office blocks in the area were told to stay inside.

-The police force said officers were called just before 2 p.m. "to a stabbing at premises near to London Bridge," which links the city's business district with the south bank of the River Thames.

-Witnesses reported seeing what appeared to be fighting on the bridge and hearing several gunshots.
-Sky News reported that the man shot was the apparent attacker.
+Witnesses reported seeing what appeared to be fighting on the bridge, as several people attempted to hold a man down.

 One video posted on social media showed two men struggling on the bridge before police pulled a man in civilian clothes off a black-clad man on the ground.
 Shots then rang out.